drewp41/PredictingPopularityOnReddit/README.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p><p> In this SQL Query we are creating an entirely new cvs file with the top 15 subreddits to see the relation between these subreddits that people typically talk about on a day to day basis.
-This data should give an accurate analysis of what we were looking for and give a different result in the relation shown in the graph<p></p>
+<p><p> In this SQL Query, we created an entirely new cvs file with the top 15 subreddits (most subscribers) to see the relation again, with subreddits that most of reddit uses on a day to day basis.
+This gives us a more accurate analysis in understanding the relationship between post title length, and popularity.<p></p>